Byunk/Byunk.github.io/_pages/portfolio.md

 Leadership in competition team, Treevial.

 Led and desigend carbon credits mediation service with 6 members including myself.
-Mainly construted business model and whole service as well as constructed AWS infrastructure.
+Mainly built business model and full service as well as constructed AWS infrastructure.
 Finalist of the competition, and won about *5500$ (7000K WON)*.

 ### KAIST SAI Lab